List of Deltora Quest characters: Soldeen

 A demonic sea monster who guards the ruby, resembling a mix of an eel, a catfish and a shark.
 Soldeen was once Nanion, the leader of the D'or Tribe.
 With his wife turned to stone, Nanion and his people were transformed into various creatures residing in the Lake of Tears created by Thaegan.
 Though he battles Lief, Soldeen regains his memories as Nanion and helps in getting the ruby before Thaegan arrives.
 Upon her death, the Lake dries up and both Nanion and his people are restored to their original forms.

 Soldeen was the monster that inspired Josef to write and publish The Deltora Book of Monsters and is the first monster featured in the book.
-Soldeen is also the first guardian monster who isn't killed although since there is some speculation that Thaegan may be the true guardian this assumption may or may not be true.
+Soldeen is also the first guardian monster who isn't killed, although since there is some speculation that Thaegan may be the true guardian this assumption may or may not be true.

 Reeah

 Reeah is an evil and giant snake monster that was bred by the Ra-Kacharz on orders from the Shadow Lord to guard the opal that was placed on the crown which sits on Reeah's head.
 In the anime, Reeah was hydra-like with two additional eyeless heads that function as his limbs.
 Reeah originally dwelled in the sewers and cellars of Hira, feeding on the rats while growing to his current size as his food source became so numerous that they overran the city and so the people were forced to leave and founded Noradz elsewhere, leaving Reeah to claim the renamed City of Rats as his domain, with an abundant food supply.
 Reeah is a very vain creature due to his position of guarding the opal, enabling him to see into the future and possibly use some form of telepathy as well, seeing into the minds of his prey and manipulating them.
 Reeah attempts giving Lief a mental command to give him the Belt of Deltora, which would have been followed if not for the mind-clearing powers of the topaz.
-Though this results in fight, Lief manages to kill Reeah with Jasmine's help and get the opal.
+Though this results in a fight, Lief manages to kill Reeah with Jasmine's help and get the opal.
 Ironically, Reeah's corpse becomes food for the very rats that he fed on as the three heroes departed the city.